The Dominance and Monopolies Review: United Kingdom

 - Investigations are usually triggered by complaints.
 This is not always the case, however, and the CMA is able to investigate on its own initiative.
 The OFT's Gaviscon investigation, for example, began after evidence was submitted by a whistle-blower.

-- Before opening a formal investigation the CMA must be satisfied that it has 'reasonable suspicion' of an infringement.26 The CMA has no power to use formal investigation powers unless this legal threshold is met.
+- Before opening a formal investigation, the CMA must be satisfied that it has 'reasonable suspicion' of an infringement.48 The CMA has no power to use formal investigation powers unless this legal threshold is met.
 Therefore, it typically carries out 'informal' information gathering in the first instance (including seeking further information from complainants).

-- As well as satisfying the legal threshold, the CMA must decide whether the case is an administrative priority, in accordance with its published Prioritisation Principles.27 The Prioritisation Principles are intended to ensure the CMA makes efficient use of its resources when deciding which cases to pursue.
-The High Court has upheld the CMA's right to prioritise its cases in this way, and to close investigations on administrative grounds, even after considerable investigation has been carried out.28
+- As well as satisfying the legal threshold, the CMA must decide whether the case is an administrative priority, in accordance with its published prioritisation principles.49 The prioritisation principles are intended to ensure the CMA makes efficient use of its resources when deciding which cases to pursue.
+The High Court has upheld the CMA's right to prioritise its cases in this way, and to close investigations on administrative grounds, even after considerable investigation has been carried out.50

 - Once it has opened an investigation, the CMA will publish a short notice on its website indicating in broad terms the relevant sector and conduct under investigation.
 It does not usually name the parties to its investigations before a statement of objections is issued.
 In exceptional circumstances, the CMA can decide to publish the names of the parties in its initial public notice.
 Exceptional circumstances include instances where a party's involvement is already in the public domain, or where the CMA considers that the potential harm to consumers or other businesses from non-disclosure is sufficient to justify disclosure.